ProteGO-Safe/specs/specs/api-en.md

 `signal_strength` - `strength of the signal during the encounter`

-The server stored the data in the `Encounters` table with the appropriate `user_id`.
+The server stores the data in the `Encounters` table with the appropriate `user_id`.

 # Data stored in the server